Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

    1. Provide the **User name**  and **Password** to trigger the build.
 Note this can be the administrator that you configured earlier

-1. Click the **Test** button to validate the configuration and then click **Finish** .
+1. Click the **Test** button to validate the configuration and then click **Finish**.
+This will set the trigger to initiate the Jenkins CI build whenever a source code change is committed on the repository.

    <img class="myImg" src="images/vsts-jenkinssubscription2.png" alt="VSTS - Jenkins Info" />

-The VSTS will now automatically notify Jenkins to initiate a new build whenever any source code changes are committed on the repository.

 1. Try making a commit to the code -  `src/main/webapp/index.jsp` would be a good candidate.
 This should trigger the MyShuttle build on Jenkins.
 You can confirm it by checking the history tab of the Jenkins services hook.

    <img class="myImg" src="images/jenkinstriggerhistory.png" alt="Jenkins Trigger History" />

 ## Approach 2: Wrapping Jenkins Job within Azure Pipelines

-In this section, Jenkins CI job will be nested within an Azure CI pipeline.
+In this approach, Jenkins CI job will be nested within an Azure CI pipeline.
 The key benefit of this approach is you can have end-to-end traceability from work items to source code to build and release pipelines.

 To begin, an endpoint to the Jenkins Server for communication with Azure DevOps will be configured.